zephyrproject-rtos/zephyr/doc/guides/modules.rst

 - ``arch_root``: Contains additional architectures that are available to the build system.
 Additional architectures must be located in a :file:`<arch_root>/arch` folder.
+- ``syscall_include_dirs``: Contains additional syscall include paths that are available to the build system.
+Additional syscalls must be located in a :file:`<syscall_include_dirs>` folder.
+The system calls in zephyr are generated automatically using python script.
+If you have your own syscalls and you want zephyr to automatically generate them, then you can define this variable in your module file.
 - ``module_ext_root``: Contains :file:`CMakeLists.txt` and :file:`Kconfig` files
   for Zephyr modules, see also :ref:`modules_module_ext_root`.